Fakhfaakh/servier-data-jobs/README.md

 1. Extract the journal that mentions the most different drugs:

-We just need to add the flag --print
+We just need to add the flag --bonus

 ```bash
 Python graph_generator.py --data_path ./data --destination ./data --bonus

 ```
 2. For a specific drug, find all the drugs mentionned by the same journals, referenced by PubMed but not clinical trials:

+We should add the argument --target_drug 'drug'

 ```bash
 Python graph_generator.py --data_path ./data --destination ./data --bonus --target_drug 'tetracycline'